ammarhakim/gkyl-doc/source/dev/suggested-templates.rst

   # Reason for Change

-  _Explain why these changes were necessary or how they improve the documentation._
+  _Explain why these changes were necessary or how they improved the documentation._

   # Additional Notes

-  _Include any relevant information that might help reviewers, such as why certain phrasing was used or how the changes relate to new functionality or bug fixes._
+  _Include relevant information that might help reviewers, such as why certain phrasing was used or how the changes relate to new functionality or bug fixes._

   # Checklist _(x (yes), blank (no))_
   - [ ] I have reviewed the documentation for accuracy.